philrz/super/docs/formats/zjson.md

 #### 2.1.8 Named Type

-A named type is encoded as a binding between a name and a Zed type and represents a new type so named.
+A named type is encoded as a binding between a name and a type and represents a new type so named.
 A type definition type has the form
 ```
 {